Gibson Explorer: First Explorers

-Gibson displayed a prototype guitar at the 1957 NAMM Show which was dubbed the Futura.
-It featured the body shape which would later be known as an Explorer, but with no controls and a "V"-shaped headstock.
+Gibson displayed a prototype guitar at the 1957 NAMM Convention which was dubbed the Futura.
+It featured the body shape which would later be known as an Explorer, but with no controls and a V-shaped headstock.

-Gibson produced very few Explorers during the 1958 run of the original korina wood model.
-Because production records have been lost and shipping records are unclear, it is not known exactly how many were made, but the original run total has been estimated to be no more than 50.
+Gibson produced a very small first commercial batch of only 19 Explorers during the 1958 run of the original korina wood model, but only made and released 3 in the following year, 1959.

 After the first few guitars, the Explorer had a long drooping headstock with the tuners placed in a straight line on one side (referred sometimes as "banana" and "hockey-stick").
 This headstock design was incorporated by Grover Jackson, founder of Jackson Guitars and other electric guitar makers such as Kramer 20 years later, giving rise to the "pointy-headstock era" of guitars.
 However, the very earliest Explorers made between 1957 and spring 1958 featured an unusual "split"-shaped head with the tuners placed in a standard 3+3 arrangement, carried over from the Explorer prototype (better known as the Futura).

 The 1958–1959 korina Explorer is one of the most valuable production-model guitars on the market, ranked at #4 on the 2011 Top 25 published by Vintage Guitar, worth between $250,000 and $300,000.
 Only 22 were shipped in its first two years, 19 in 1958 and 3 in 1959; an unknown (small) number of leftover bodies were completed with nickel 1960s hardware and sold in 1963.
 38 examples were known to exist as of 2011.